 Reverse Shoulder Replacement

-In certain cases, where the rotator cuff tendons are severely degenerated or torn beyond repair and the patient has a drastic loss of mobility and severe pain, a reverse shoulder replacement may be an option.
-A reverse shoulder replacement works better with a person has a rotator cuff arthropathy.
-The reverse shoulder replacement depends on the deltoid muscle as opposed to the rotator cuff to power and position the shoulder.
+In certain cases, the rotator cuff tendons can be severely degenerated or torn beyond repair.
+If the patient has a drastic loss of mobility and severe pain, a reverse shoulder replacement may be an option.
+In addition, reverse shoulder replacement works better with a person who has a rotator cuff arthropathy.
+The reverse shoulder replacement relies on the deltoid muscle as opposed to the rotator cuff to power and position the shoulder.